Battle of Bornos (1812): Battle

-An earlier Battle of Bornos occurred on 5 November 1811.
+Before, an earlier Battle of Bornos occurred on 5 November 1811.
 Three French columns were unsuccessful in an attempt to trap a Spanish force led by Ballesteros.
-Instead, the Spanish general lashed out at one of the pursuing columns, inflicting 100 casualties and inducing an entire French-allied Spanish Juramentado battalion to change sides.
+So instead, the Spanish general lashed out at one of the pursuing columns, inflicting 100 casualties and inducing an entire French-allied Spanish Juramentado battalion to change sides.
 Smith called this a French victory.